Teyras/MT/text/chapters/110_analysis.md

 measurements of short workloads would often falsely seem equal to each other due to rounding/truncation of decimals.
-The iterations should not be too long either, because we measure multiple iterations using multiple isolation technologies, each under multiple setups, which totals to a substantial multiplicative factor on the total runtime.
+The iterations should not be too long either, because we measure multiple iterations using multiple isolation technologies, each under multiple execution setups, which totals to a substantial multiplicative factor on the total runtime.
 It is also noteworthy that most ReCodEx tests run in tens or hundreds of milliseconds.

 The input sizes are as follows: